As Stand Up Paddleboards’s have gathered popularity over the recent decade – we’ve made an overlooking article about surfing SUP’s.

-SUP’s are one the largest watercrafts you could use for wave surfing.
+SUP’s are one of the largest watercraft you could use for wave surfing.
 Stand-Up Paddleboards come in two different types:

-The solid construction, or a “classic” SUP is quite large, and a car with roof racks is a probably a must to transport it.
+The solid structure or a “classic” SUP is quite large, and a car with roof racks is probably a must to transport it.
 There are also SUP trailers available for bicycles!

 The inflatable SUP’s are quite compact and come with a carry bag as well.
-One of the main concerns many people have is about the durablity of the Inflatable SUP.
-Well, those boards are built to be inflated up to around 20PSI and if ridden on waves only, there’s no reason to worry about its durability.
+One of the main concerns many people have is about the durability of the Inflatable SUP.
+Well, those boards are built to be inflated up to around 20PSI, and if ridden on waves only, there’s no reason to worry about its durability.
 After all – that’s what they are designed, right?

 Which type of SUP is meant for Surfing?

 There are many types of SUPs: For Example, A SUP for Yoga, Touring, Fitness, Racing or a Whitewater SUP.
 The best SUP for surfing has a round design around the nose and on the bottom curvature.
 Surf SUP’s are small to medium in height compared to other SUP’s.

 FINS for SUP Surfing

 - Single fin – suitable for flat water.
 A large fin has a minimal drag

 - 3 – fin Thruster set-up: Good control when turning in the surf.
 Mostly the fins are the same size.